marianoguerra/fnt---efene-templates/docs/about.rst

 fnt templates are compiled into bytecode, you get fast page generation since the template is translated into an optimized function that avoids string concatenations.

+your next step should be following the :ref:`tutorial`